 In addition, there was an interest to compare the efficiency of different interventions according to the level of alcohol dependence (i.e. efficiency of interventions targeted at those with moderate-to-severe alcohol dependence as compared to interventions targeted at less severe alcohol problems).
-However, the definitions used across studies for grading the alcohol dependence has been different (i.e. people with an AUDIT score >8; people drinking >200 g/day; women drinking ≤54.99 g/day).
+However, the definitions used across studies for grading the alcohol dependence has been different (i.e. people with an AUDIT score >8; people drinking >200 g/day).
 Therefore, without a homogeneous definition it is not possible to study the impact on results according to different grades of alcohol dependence.
+In relation to the observed trend in the use and efficiency of interventions such as advertising controls, random breath testing, Tax increases, and licensing, it seems to be recommendable for countries to promote these types of interventions in order to improve the efficiency of this public health problem.
 There is a need for further research in order to characterise cost-effectiveness thresholds in the substance use field.
 In order to do so, more evidence in terms of cost-effectiveness needs to be provided of all these different interventions to tackle the alcohol dependence.
 However, there is a need to evaluate how much society is willing to pay for these types of interventions and the improvement on health outcomes generated.
 Thus, willingness to pay studies or discrete choice experiments could be used in order to explore this question.

 One of the limitations of this review is the limited number of studies found from which to draw conclusions.
 Ideally, these conclusions should have been drawn according to the study country to ensure the applicability of the results to each particular context.
 Therefore, this review continues to suggest that further research needs to be conducted to evaluate the efficiency of interventions and programmes to reduce alcohol misuse around the world.
 Barbosa et al. (2010) pointed out some years ago that this type of literature was still rather sparse, and further research is required to fill the gaps.
 There is still a need to use common methodology in future economic evaluations of alcohol treatment, to produce more stable cost-effectiveness estimates and to inform decisions for resource allocation to efficient alcohol treatment.
-Another issue raised by this systematic literature review is that very few studies considered direct costs for the patient (3),1 productivity losses (3, 34),1 and other costs, mainly referring to external effects such as criminal justice (3,43,45),1 fire services (3)1 or accident fatality (29)1 in studies for treating alcohol use disorders or people at risk of alcohol-related problems.
+Another issue raised by this systematic literature review is that very few studies considered direct costs for the patient, productivity losses, and other costs, mainly referring to external effects such as criminal justice, fire services or accident fatality in studies for treating alcohol use disorders or people at risk of alcohol-related problems.